publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1562.md

  __Defense Task Force on Domestic Violence__

     [Pub.
 L. 106–65, div.
-A, title V, § 591][/us/pl/106/65/s591], Oct.
+A, title V][/us/pl/106/65/dA/tV], § 591, Oct.
 5, 1999, [113 Stat.
 639][/us/stat/113/639], as amended by [Pub.
 L. 107–107, div.
-A, title V, § 575][/us/pl/107/107/s575], Dec.
+A, title V][/us/pl/107/107/dA/tV], § 575, Dec.
 28, 2001, [115 Stat.
 1123][/us/stat/115/1123], directed the Secretary of Defense to establish a Department of Defense Task Force on Domestic Violence; required the task force to submit to the Secretary of Defense a long-term, strategic plan to address matters relating to domestic violence within the military more effectively, to review the victims’ safety program under [Pub.
-L. 106–65, § 592][/us/pl/106/65/s592], set out below, and other matters relating to acts of domestic violence involving members of the Armed Forces, and to submit to the Secretary an annual report on its activities and activities of the military departments; directed the Secretary to submit the report and the Secretary’s evaluation of the report to committees of Congress; and provided for the termination of the task force on Apr.
+L. 106–65][/us/pl/106/65], § 592, set out below, and other matters relating to acts of domestic violence involving members of the Armed Forces, and to submit to the Secretary an annual report on its activities and activities of the military departments; directed the Secretary to submit the report and the Secretary’s evaluation of the report to committees of Congress; and provided for the termination of the task force on Apr.
 24, 2003.

  __Incentive Program for Improving Responses to Domestic Violence Involving Members of the Armed Forces and Military Family Members__

 [Pub.
 L. 106–65, div.
-A, title V, § 592][/us/pl/106/65/s592], Oct.
+A, title V][/us/pl/106/65/dA/tV], § 592, Oct.
 5, 1999, [113 Stat.
 642][/us/stat/113/642], provided that:

 >     “(a)  __Purpose__  __.—__